espocrm/ext-template/README.md

 npm run all
 ```

-Note: It will remove a previously installed EspoCRM instance, but keep the database intact.

 Note: If an error occurred, check `site/data/logs/` for details.
 It's often a database is not created.

+The command removes the previously installed EspoCRM instance, but keep the database intact.
+Use this command to update the dev instance to the latest version or to any specific version (*espocrm.branch* parameter in the config).

 After the instance is ready, if your webserver is run under another user, you might need to fix file [ownership](https://docs.espocrm.com/administration/server-configuration/#ownership) (in the `site` directory).